Mohamed-Heikal/Mohamed-Heikal/README.md

 - 👋 Hi, I’m @Mohamed-Heikal
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Cloud Computing, CI/CD Automation, and DevOps Tools
-- 🌱 I’m currently learning Full Stack
+- 🌱 I’m currently learning Docker, Kubernetes, and Python for Automation
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cloud-based projects and automation pipelines
-- 📫 How to reach me ...

 <!---
 Mohamed-Heikal/Mohamed-Heikal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.